 Unexpected job loss can be devastating to family finances.
 Luckily, Indiana provides certain workers who have been fired, laid off, or lost their job, a safety-net known as unemployment insurance.
 This can be a valuable crutch to Indiana residents trying to get back on their feet.
 Sometimes, an employer will dispute an employee’s unemployment application and the employee’s claim will be denied.
 If that happens, you have a right to appeal the denial.
-Read below for more information, and learn how Salmon & Hewins Law Firm can help with your Indiana unemployment appeal.
+Read below for more information and learn how Salmon & Hewins Law Firm can help with your Indiana unemployment appeal.

 Eligibility for Unemployment Benefits in Indiana